Seacliff

 Seacliff shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Seacliff residents aged 15 and over have a higher proportion with university qualifications at 43.5%, compared to South Australia's 25.7% and the SA4 region's 28.1%.
-This educational advantage is notable for its potential in knowledge-based opportunities.
-Bachelor degrees are most common at 27.7%, followed by postgraduate qualifications at 11.4% and graduate diplomas at 4.4%.
-Vocational credentials are also prominent, with 30.1% of residents holding such qualifications - advanced diplomas at 12.3% and certificates at 17.8%.
+Educational attainment in Seacliff is notably higher than broader benchmarks.
+As of a recent report, 43.5% of residents aged 15 and above hold university qualifications, compared to 25.7% in South Australia (SA) as a whole and 28.1% in the SA4 region.
+The area's educational advantage is substantial, with bachelor degrees being the most common at 27.7%, followed by postgraduate qualifications at 11.4% and graduate diplomas at 4.4%.
+Vocational credentials are also prominent, with 30.1% of residents aged 15 and above holding such qualifications, including advanced diplomas (12.3%) and certificates (17.8%).

-Educational participation is high, with 26.1% of residents currently enrolled in formal education.
+Educational participation is high in Seacliff, with 26.1% of residents currently enrolled in formal education.
 This includes 8.2% in primary education, 6.9% in secondary education, and 6.2% pursuing tertiary education.

 Frequently Asked Questions - Education